bestwebsoft/Job-board-wordpress-plugin/readme.txt

 1. Upload the `job-board` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
-3. You can adjust the necessary settings using your WordPress admin panel in "BWS Plugins" > "Job board".
+3. You can adjust the necessary settings using your WordPress admin panel in "BWS Plugins" > "Job Board".
 4. Create a page or a post and insert the short-code [jbbrd_vacancy] into the text.

-<a href="https://docs.google.com/document/d/1Lg33uJlVEW6Seo7oio8Dsc0PgOq0iXotTRtyHUHJLCI/edit" target="_blank">View a PDF version of Step-by-step Instruction on Job board Installation</a>.
+<a href="https://docs.google.com/document/d/1Lg33uJlVEW6Seo7oio8Dsc0PgOq0iXotTRtyHUHJLCI/edit" target="_blank">View a PDF version of Step-by-step Instruction on Job Board Installation</a>.

 http://www.youtube.com/watch?v=-5mDdQmDuIc